Fractal-Tess/SvelteKit-Electron/README.md

 **[`tailwindcss`](https://github.com/tailwindlabs/tailwindcss)** > Tailwind CSS is basically a utility-first CSS framework for rapidly building custom user interfaces.
 It is a highly customizable, low-level CSS framework that gives you all of the building blocks you need to build bespoke designs without any annoying opinionated styles you have to fight to override

 **[`daisyUI`](https://github.com/saadeghi/daisyui)** > A plugin for Tailwind CSS.
 Faster development.
 Cleaner HTML.
 Customizable and themeable.
 Pure CSS.

+### TODO: Upgrade Svelte-Kit

+Currently unable to upgrade SvelteKit due to breakage of AJV

+Project is currently not maintained